gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Interactive mode

-If you run the `init` task from an interactive console, it will prompt you for details of the Gradle build that you'd like to generate.
+If you run the `init` task from an interactive console, Gradle will prompt you for details of the Gradle build that you'd like to generate.

 #### Kotlin library and applications

 The `init` task can generate a Kotlin library or application, using the `kotlin-library` or `kotlin-application` setup type.
 This was one of our top 10 most voted issues.
+To try it out, just run `gradle init` and follow the prompts.

 #### Generated builds use recommended configurations